-Top 5 Tips for Planning a Great Portrait Session
+Top 5 Tips for Planning a Portrait Session

 1) Choosing a Location

-Los Angeles is a goldmine of cool locations!
-As you can imagine, that is one of the biggest reasons why the film industry calls it "home."
+Los Angeles is a goldmine of cool locations.
 Within the Thirty Mile Zone (aka TMZ) you can find everything from sandy beaches to snow-capped mountains, from urban cityscapes to the rural wilderness.
-One of the reasons I moved to Los Angeles was for the opportunity to photograph outdoors all year round.
-Here are some of my favorite locations for portraits:
+I love the opportunity to photograph outdoors pretty much all year round.
+Here are some of my favorite locations:

 Griffith Observatory- 2800 E Observatory Rd.
 Los Angeles, CA 90027